2C-T-9

 2C-T-9, also known as 4-tert-butylthio-2,5-dimethoxyphenethylamine, is a psychedelic drug of the phenethylamine and 2C families.
+It is taken orally.

 Use and effects

-According to Alexander Shulgin in his book PiHKAL (Phenethylamines I Have Known and Loved), the dose range of 2C-T-9 is 60 to 100 mg and its duration is 12 to 18 hours.
+According to Alexander Shulgin in his book PiHKAL (Phenethylamines I Have Known and Loved), the dose range of 2C-T-9 is 60 to 100 mg orally and its duration is 12 to 18 hours.
 Its effects included impairment such that one would not feel comfortable to drive, more effects "to the body than to the head", "body energy", sleeping difficulties, and hangover.
 The drug did not produce psychedelic visuals.
-One of the reports of 2C-T-9 was rated as a '+++' on the Shulgin Rating Scale.
+One of the reports of 2C-T-9 was rated as a "plus-three" on the Shulgin Rating Scale.

 Pharmacology

+Pharmacodynamics

 2C-T-9 has been found to act as a serotonin 5-HT_{2A} receptor agonist with modest potency (EC_{50} = 150 nM).
 The drug failed to produce the head-twitch response, a behavioral proxy of psychedelic effects, in rodents at the assessed dose of 3 mg/kg, which was said to parallel its known low potency in humans.

+Chemistry

+Synthesis

+The chemical synthesis of 2C-T-9 has been described.